gbrough/battleship/README.md

+Fixes
+ - Add row and column headers to the table.
+ - Change starting column from 0 to 1.

 1 player game.
 Player guesses location of 5 ships, limit of 10 tries
   - 64 total spaces, 17 occupied, 47 empty